 FTI Ontario Delivers Health and Safety Training Classes for Painters

-Health and safety training is vital for painters to protect themselves from the various hazards they may encounter on the job.
-By evaluating work areas, using appropriate personal protective equipment, following proper procedures, and staying updated on safety practices, painters can significantly reduce the risk of accidents and injuries.
+Health and safety training is vital for painters to protect themselves from the various hazards they encounter on the job.
+By evaluating work areas, using appropriate PPE, following proper procedures, and staying updated on safety practices, painters can significantly reduce the risk of accidents and injuries.